Tannin: What is it?

-Recent university researches demonstrated that tannin contained in vegetable tanned leather can eliminate more than 99% of the bacteria it comes into contact with.
+A recent university research has reported that tannin contained in vegetable tanned leather can eliminate more than 99% of the bacteria it comes into contact with.

-In our daily life, this translates into a concrete action that particularly affects the bacteria responsible for the bad odor inside the footwear.
+In our daily life, this action can particularly affect the population of bacteria responsible for the bad odor inside the footwear.

 Unlike the common disinfectants and deodorants for shoes, the tannins action is not temporary but long-lasting in time.
 It also takes place in harmony with the natural physiological processes of the foot.